igloo-project/igloo-doc/source/usage/database/flyway.md

 - `db/migration/common/*` : contains schema initialization scripts
 - `db/migration/init/*` : contains data initialization scripts

-If you want to include both `common/` and `init/` scripts, this property must be modified :
+When you want to include both `common/` and `init/` scripts, this property must be modified :

 ```bash
 # `true`  : import files from `common/` and `init/`